 - In a small saucepan, combine 200 g of sugar (1 cup) with 236 g of water (1 cup) and heat it over medium-low heat until the sugar dissolves, about 3-5 minutes.

-- Once the sugar is dissolved, add in the 148 g (1 cup) of blueberries and 1 tablespoon of fresh squeezed lemon juice (if using) and simmer over medium heat for 15 mintes.
+- Once the sugar is dissolved, add in the 148 g (1 cup) of blueberries and 1 tbsp of fresh squeezed lemon juice (if using) and simmer over medium heat for 15 mintes.
 If you want your syrup to be thicker, simmer it for a bit longer, up to 30 minutes, until more water reduces.

 - Allow the mixture to cool slightly, then strain through a fine mesh strainer to remove the berries.